MaelLefeuvre/grups-rs/README.md

 Number of additional parallel decompression threads.

 Can increase performance when working with BGZF compressed `.vcf.gz` files.
 Note that this parameter has no effect when working with uncompressed `.vcf` or `.fst[.frq]` files.

+###### `--sex-specific-mode`
+Run GRUPS-rs in sex-specific mode

+By default, grups-rs will randomly pick reference samples as founder individuals, without consideration of their original chromosomal sex.
+With the use of `--sex-specific-mode`, pedigree samples are instead randomly assigned a chromosomal sex.
+Reference samples are then selected in accordance with the sex of the considered founder individual.

 ###### `--seed`
 Provide the random number generator with a set seed.